 If everyone gives the thumbs up, each team member can assume that every other team member will be as committed to the sprint goal as they are.

-In addition, the team’s questioning look in the POT’s eyes seeks reassurance that they will not be faced with changes or entirely new goals on Wednesday.
+Furthermore, the team’s questioning look in the POT’s eyes seeks reassurance that they will not be confronted with changes or completely new goals on Wednesday.

-After this thumbs-up ritual, step 2. of good leadership begins: Let freedom!
+After this thumbs-up ritual, step 2 of good governance begins: Let freedom!

-Because that’s the genius of AGILE: The most difficult step of good leadership, freedom, is an integral part of the sprint.
+Because that is the genius of AGILE: the most difficult step of good leadership, freedom, is an integral part of the sprint.
 This aspect can no longer be unconsciously forgotten.
-The sprint is the freedom in the team.
+The sprint is freedom in the team.
 And it starts now.
 From now on, the team is completely on its own.
 The POT leaves the room, the door slams shut and the team takes a deep breath.
 Can you relate to the feeling of the team members?

-A mixture of “whoopee, finally alone” and utmost concentration.
+A mixture of “Yay, finally alone” and utmost concentration.
 After all, the team has made a promise.
-In two weeks, they want to have worked through the backlog list.
+In a fortnight, they want to have worked through the backlog list.
 And maybe even more.

-The gift of freedom comes with the obligation to self-organize.
-This includes that the team sets up an Agile board just like the POT.
-On this TEAM AGILE BOARD, the backlog items with the result wishes of the POT (blue cards) are broken down in a ratio of 1:n into activities that are required to achieve the sprint goal.
+The gift of freedom comes with the obligation to organise oneself.
+This involves the team setting up an AGILE board for itself, just like the POT.
+On this TEAM AGILE BOARD, the backlog items with the POT’s desired results (blue cards) are broken down in a ratio of 1:n into activities that are necessary to achieve the sprint goal.

-The team uses yellow cards to do this.
-All this happens without the POT, because the TEAMAGILEBOARD represents the privacy of the team, where no POT member has any business.
-The only one who is allowed to be there is the AGILECOACH.
+The team uses the yellow cards to do this.
+All this happens without the POT, because the TEAMAGILEBOARD represents the team’s privacy, where no POT member has any business.
+The only person who is allowed to be there is the AGILECOACH.

-The goal of this TEAMAGILEBOARD is the maximum development of personal responsibility within the team.
-This includes that the team learns to organize itself.
+The aim of this TEAMAGILEBOARD is the maximum development of personal responsibility within the team.
+This means that the team learns to organise itself.
 Only then can and will it take full responsibility for what it sets out to do.